Ashley-Programmer/PRODIGY_SD_01/README.md

 ---

-*Two approaches, one goal: Simple, accurate, and user-friendly temperature conversions for everyone.*
+*Three platforms, one goal: Simple, accurate, and user-friendly temperature conversions for everyone, everywhere.*